Smart Pay As You Go

 - Once complete, to confirm press OK.
 It will say ‘Top Up Sent’ .
 You will receive a message which will confirm if the top-up has been Accepted/Rejected

 - To view the message, press OK and use arrow buttons to scroll to ‘Messages’

 How to activate your emergency credit

-If your balance falls below £2 or less and you can’t top up your meter straight away, you can activate £15 emergency credit per fuel (£20 if you only have electricity).
+If your balance falls below £2 and you can’t top up your meter straight away, you can activate your £5 emergency credit.

 If your meter display shows ‘EC OFFERED’ press button ‘A’.
 If it doesn’t, press ‘7’ on the keypad then button ‘A’.